 Outdoor slides take a beating from rain, sun, snow, and of course, from all of that play.
 Most do-it-yourselfers who build outdoor slides generally find it easiest and safest for the kids to purchase a plastic slide, then build a structure to support it.

-Plastic slides alone cost about $175 to $250.
+Plastic slides alone start at about $130.
 The DIY slide structure is 16 square feet, measuring 4-foot by 4-foot.
 Plastic slides mount at 5 feet high, so the deck of the slide structure too will be 5 feet high.
 This is high enough that you'll need to build balusters and hand railings to keep everyone safe.

 Making an Indoor Slide on Stairs